microsoft/DroneRescue/README.md

 ### Install the Drone Rescue Lab Code

-Now, we will install the drone rescue landscape from GitHub
+Now, we will install the drone rescue landscape from GitHub.
+If you do not have git installed, please download and install it from this [link]("https://git-scm.com/download/win").
 Clone or download this github repo into a directory called `DroneRescue` in `<your user home>\Documents` folder.
+To do that, type in a power shell terminal the following:

 ```
 git clone https://github.com/microsoft/DroneRescue